Codimension one foliations calibrated by non-degenerate closed 2-forms: Generalized Dehn Surgery

-\begin{remark} If we use instead of $\tau$ its inverse, we get a new 2-calibrated foliation $(M^{L^-},\cF^{L^-},\w^{L^-})$ referred to as negative generalized Dehn surgery on $L$; observe that negative generalized Dehn surgery is generalized Dehn surgery for the opposite co-orientation.
-It follows from remark \ref{rem:slide} that generalized Dehn surgery along $L$ followed by negative generalized Dehn surgery along $L$, yields the original 2-calibrated foliation.
-The composition in the oposite order is also the identity, so they are inverse of each other. \end{remark}
+If we use instead of $\tau$ its inverse, we get a 2-calibrated foliation $(M^{L^-},\mathcal{F}^{L^-},\omega^{L^-})$ referred to as negative generalized Dehn surgery along $L$; negative generalized Dehn surgery is generalized Dehn surgery for the opposite co-orientation.

+Generalized Dehn surgery along $L$ and negative generalized Dehn surgery along $L$ are inverse of each other. \end{remark}